 Before becoming a kindergarten teacher, Ms. Taylor taught at the Whitmore Lake ECC where she was able to experience the WLES kindergarten program and the caring environment first hand.
 She jumped at the first chance to become a part of it herself.
 Ms. Taylor finds that the most rewarding part of being a kindergarten teacher is helping her students develop the skills they will use for the rest of their lives.

 Ms. Sloan has been teaching at WLPS for 3 years.
 This is her first year teaching kindergarten, and she cherishes every opportunity to see her students learn and grow.
 Ms. Soan believes the fantastic staff at WLES and the tight-knit community of Whitmore Lake are a vital part of the confidence and development of her students.

 During the field trip, children and their families can visit WLES and classrooms during school time.
 Children who do not attend the ECC are welcome to join along with their parents!

 E-mail firstname.lastname@example.org to RSVP.

 To get your student enrolled in kindergarten at Whitmore Lake Elementary School, you’ll need to fill out a few forms and questionnaires, including the School District Registration Form.
 Once you’ve filled out the forms, we use them as resources so the caring teachers at WLES can determine what level your child is at developmentally so they can best meet his or her needs in the classroom.
-To enroll, please complete and submit the following forms to our administrative office at WLES.
+For information on enrollment forms, please complete and submit the form below.

 Still have questions?
 Fill out the form below, and we’ll be in touch to give you the answers you need!